Rimmed Soap Challenge March 2016 March 16, 2016 07:19 20 Comments

 Well-used rectangular metal baking pan for Rimmed Soap Challenge March 2016 advanced technique Swirling marbled paint showcasing advanced rimmed soap technique for Soap Challenge March 2016

-I had enough to line three cylinder molds halfway up the mold.
+This successful batch yielded enough material to line three cylinder molds halfway.

 Three open rimmed soap pipes with colorful swirled contents from the Rimmed Soap Challenge March 2016